vimaltiwari2612/WindowsXP/README.md

 # WindowsXP
-A Simulation of WindowsXP UI and Desktop.
+A Simulation of WindowsXP's Look and Feel.

 ***It's a desktop version, might not work properly on mobile and tablets.***